 Will you be kayaking in warmer weather?
 Would you prefer casual afternoons on the lake, or is paddling in open waters or whitewater rapids more your thing?
 Do you plan on clocking in some serious miles in your kayak?

-The choice between a sit-on-top and a sit-in kayak depends on your answers; the harsher the environment, the higher the chances you’ll need a sit-inside kayak.
+The choice between a sit-on-top and a sit-in kayak depends on your answers, river or sea; the harsher the environment, the higher the chances you’ll need a sit-inside kayak.

 And what about sit-on vs. sit-in kayak for fishing?

 I’m afraid SOT kayaks win this round.
 The open deck gives you more freedom to move around – even stand up when needed – and is far better suited for accommodating fishing gear.

 Storage & Onboard Space